The Signs of the Zodiac

 The Air Triplicity

 The Air triplicity has Libra as its cardinal sign, Aquarius as its fixed sign, and Gemini as its mutable sign.
 It is a masculine and diurnal (day) triplicity.
 Its rulers are Saturn by day and Mercury by night, with Jupiter participating.
 The Air triplicity is particularly associated with culture and movement.
-The Persians associated these signs with the west because their cardinal sign, Libra, is right of the southernmost sign, Capricorn.
+Air signs are associated with the west because their cardinal sign, Libra, is right of the southernmost sign, Capricorn.

 Next is the airy triangle of Gemini, Libra, and Aquarius.
 For day births Saturn will rule this; Mercury will operate second; Jupiter, third.
 For night births Mercury will lead; Saturn will come second; Jupiter, third.
 (Valens, Anthologies, Book II, Ch.
 1, Riley trans., 2010, p.
 25)